Lincoln, England: 20th and 21st centuries

 Ruston & Hornsby produced diesel engines for ships and locomotives, then by teaming up with former colleagues of Frank Whittle and Power Jets Ltd, in the early 1950s, R & H (which became RGT) opened the first production line for gas turbine engines for land-based and sea-based energy production.
 Its success made it the city's largest single employer, providing over 5,000 jobs in its factory and research facilities, making it a rich takeover target for industrial conglomerates.
 It was subsumed by English Electric in November 1966, which was then bought by GEC in 1968, with diesel engine production being transferred to the Ruston Diesels Division in Newton-le-Willows, Lancashire, at the former Vulcan Foundry.

 Pelham Works merged with Alstom of France in the late 1980s and was then bought in 2003 by Siemens of Germany as Siemens Industrial Turbomachinery.
 This includes what is left of Napier Turbochargers.
 Plans came early in 2008 for a new plant outside the city at Teal Park, North Hykeham.
 Still, Siemens made large redundancies and moved jobs to Sweden and the Netherlands.
 The factory now employs 1300.
 R & H's former Beevor Foundry is now owned by Hoval Group, making industrial boilers (wood chip).
 The Aerospace Manufacturing Facility (AMF) in Firth Road passed from Alstom Aerospace Ltd to ITP Engines UK in January 2009.

 Lincoln's second largest private employer is James Dawson and Son, a belting and hose maker founded in the late 19th century.
 Its two sites are in Tritton Road.
 The main one, next to the University of Lincoln, used Lincoln's last coal-fired boiler until it was replaced by gas in July 2018.

 New suburbs appeared after 1945, but heavy industry declined towards the end of the 20th century.
 Much development, notably around the Brayford area, has followed the construction of the University of Lincoln's Brayford Campus, which opened in 1996.
-In 2012, Bishop Grosseteste teaching college was also awarded university status.
+In 2012, Bishop Grosseteste teaching college, now Lincoln Bishop University was also awarded university status.